Trams in Sydney: Canterbury line

-From Circular Quay trams reached Newtown via Castlereagh Street (Pitt Street on inbound services), Broadway, City Road, King Street, then headed south on Enmore Road the tram turned right into Addison Road, before turning right into Livingstone Road and then left onto New Canterbury Road in Petersham.
+This line branched from the line to Dulwich Hill on Enmore Road into Addison Road, before turning right into Livingstone Road and then left onto New Canterbury Road in Petersham.
 The line then travelled down New Canterbury Road through Dulwich Hill and Hurlstone Park to a terminus adjacent to Canterbury railway station in Broughton Street.
 Transit Systems Sydney route 428 follows the route of this line.

 Earlwood line

-This line branched from the line to Dulwich Hill at Illawarra Road at Marrickville Road.
-It travelled south-west along Illawarra Road, crossing the Cooks River, followed by a steep ascent up Homer Street to the Earlwood shopping district.
+This line branched from the line to Dulwich Hill on Marrickville Road into Illawarra Road, travelling south-west and crossing the Cooks River, followed by a steep ascent up Homer Street to the Earlwood shopping district.
 The line terminated in Homer Street at the intersection of William Street and Hartill Law Avenue.
 Transit Systems Sydney route 423 follows the former tram line, although this bus route now extends to Kingsgrove.
 The line closed on 27 September 1957, along with all the 'Green line' tram lines.